Kangasniemi

-Kangasniemi is a municipality in the South Savo region, Finland.
+Kangasniemi (/fi/) is a municipality in the South Savo region, Finland.
 The municipality has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Kangasniemi.

 Kangasniemi is located on the Finnish national road 13, 50 km northwest of Mikkeli and 63 km southeast of Jyväskylä.
 Distance to the national capital, Helsinki is 250 km.
 Its neighbour municipalities are Hankasalmi, Hirvensalmi, Joutsa, Mikkeli, Pieksämäki and Toivakka.

 There are almost 3600 (May 2014) summer houses, and summer guests redouble the number of inhabitants during the summer months.